Trump court pick tearfully denies woman's sexual assault allegation

 While some Republicans and Trump have called the allegations by Ford and the two other women part of a smear campaign, Ford told the committee she had no political motivation, adding, “I am an independent person and I am no pawn.”

 Ford was seated at a table in the packed hearing room flanked by her lawyers, facing a bank of senators.
 Cameras from news photographers clicked as she entered the room and took her seat, smiling nervously.
 Ford told the senators she was “terrified” to testify but felt it was her civic duty come forward.
-The audience at the hearing remained in rapt attention.

 “Brett groped me and tried to take off my clothes.
 He had a hard time because he was very inebriated and because I was wearing a one-piece bathing suit under my clothing.
 I believed he was going to rape me.
 I tried to yell for help,” Ford said, adding that Kavanaugh and a friend of his, Mark Judge, were “drunkenly laughing during the attack.”